-A business exit strategy is the plan that a business owner or executive creates and follows to liquidate their stake in a business, ideally at a significant profit.
+A business exit strategy is a plan that an owner or executive creates and follows to liquidate their stake in a business, ideally at a substantial profit.

 A successful business exit strategy requires careful planning and should be periodically revised to best reflect the current business conditions.

-Below are the six core types of exit plans and strategies, organized into two core categories: A) Selling Your Business and B) Other Business Exit Strategies.
+Below are the six core types of exit strategies, organized into two core categories: Selling Your Business and Other Business Exit Strategies.

-There are three main audiences to consider when selling your business: another business, a financial group and employees.
-When evaluating the sale of your business, gauge the attractiveness of your business from the perspective of potential buyers.
+There are three main audiences to consider when selling your business: another business, a financial group, and employees.
+When evaluating the sale, gauge the attractiveness of your business from the perspective of potential buyers or other investors.

-Therefore, when exploring this path it is important to plan ahead and identify firms that could be potential acquirers by keeping up with transaction activity in your industry.
-Keep a look out for firms that are actively buying other companies and position your business in a way that appeals most to them.
-This will maximize your chances of receiving an enviable acquisition offer from a company that is prepared to buy.
+Therefore, when exploring this path it is important to plan ahead and identify firms that could be potential acquirers by keeping up with transaction activity in the same industry.
+Keep a lookout for firms that are actively buying other businesses and position your business in a way that appeals most to them.
+This will maximize your chances of receiving an enviable acquisition offer from a larger business that is prepared to buy.

 Other Business Exit Strategies

-If you do not plan to sell your business, the following are other exit options to consider.
+If you do not plan to sell your business, the following are other exit strategies to consider.

-- Asset Sale: This business exit strategy involves shutting down the entire business and selling some or all its assets.
-For this strategy to be profitable the business needs to have certain value-adding assets it can sell, such as land, building(s) or equipment.
+Asset Sale: This business exit strategy involves shutting down the entire business and selling some or all its assets.
+For this exit strategy to be profitable the business needs to have certain value-adding assets it can sell, such as land, building(s), or equipment.

 Keys to Successful Exit Strategy Planning

-The key to successful business exit planning involves just two steps: 1) determining how strategic or financial buyers will value your company, and 2) maximizing that value.
+The key to successful business exit planning involves just two steps: 1) determining how strategic or financial buyers will value your business, and 2) maximizing that value.

-As discussed above, if you seek a financial buyer, they will value your business based on your financials, cash flow and future growth prospects.
+As discussed above, if you seek a financial buyer, they will value your business based on your company’s financials, cash flow, and future growth prospects.